JoeFromDenver/Pink-Kitty-Game/README.md

 This is a web-based maze game built with HTML, CSS, and vanilla JavaScript.
 It features procedurally generated mazes, scoring, touch controls (swipe and tap-to-hop), and sound effects using Tone.js.
 The game is designed with a kawaii vaporwave aesthetic and is installable as a Progressive Web App (PWA).

-This project was created as a fun gift for a friend whose favorite childhood toy is named Pink Kitty.
+This project was created as a fun gift for a friend whose favorite toy is named Pink Kitty.

 *This game was vibe coded with love using [Gemini 2.5 Pro with Canvas](https://deepmind.google/technologies/gemini/).*